Marta-Marika Urbanik, Ph.D

-I am an urban ethnographer, specializing in gangs and neighbourhood redevelopment in the Canadian context.
-My research interests include issues pertaining to gangs and gang violence (in neighbourhoods and in prison), the effects of neighbourhood redevelopment on criminal processes, neighbourhood 'beefs' and violence, the street code on social media, police-minority relations, and research methods.
+I am an urban ethnographer, specializing in gangs, neighbourhood redevelopment, and inner-city policing in the Canadian context.
+My research interests include issues pertaining to gangs and gang violence, the effects of neighbourhood redevelopment on criminal processes, neighbourhood 'beefs' and violence, the street code on social media, police-community relations (including police misconduct), and research methods.

-I am also the Book Review Editor of Canada's flagship sociology journal, The Canadian Journal of Sociology https://journals.library.ualberta.ca/cjs/index.php/CJS
+I am the Acting Director of the BA Criminology Program, and the Book Review Editor of Canada's flagship sociology journal, The Canadian Journal of Sociology https://journals.library.ualberta.ca/cjs/index.php/CJS

-I routinely present my research at national and international conferences, including at venues of the American Society for Criminology (Washington, Atlanta, New Orleans, Philadelphia, San Fransisco), the Western Society of Criminology (Hawaii), Canadian Sociological Association (Calgary), the American Sociological Association (Montreal), the Eurogang Network (Sweden, Netherlands), the Surveillance Studies Network (Barcelona), and the Canada Research Ethics Board meeting (Toronto).
-In addition, I have been an invited speaker at the University of Toronto and the University of Calgary.
+I routinely present my research at national and international conferences, including at venues of the American Society for Criminology (Washington, Atlanta, New Orleans, Philadelphia, San Francisco), the Western Society of Criminology (Hawaii), Canadian Sociological Association (Calgary), the American Sociological Association (Montreal), the Eurogang Network (Sweden, Netherlands), the Surveillance Studies Network (Barcelona), and the Canada Research Ethics Board meeting (Toronto).
+In addition, I have been an invited speaker at the University of Toronto, the University of Calgary, and Athabasca University.

-My work is published in the British Journal of Criminology, Qualitative Sociology, the Journal of Contemporary Ethnography, the Encyclopedia of Crime and Punishment (Wiley), and Using Ethnography in Criminology (Springer).
+My work is published in multiple international venues, including: The British Journal of Criminology, Qualitative Sociology, The International Journal of Drug Policy, the Journal of Contemporary Ethnography, and Feminist Criminology, and appears in several edited book collections.

 I am currently involved in a number of research projects: